A Field Guide to the Struggles Parents Face After Unexpected News

 The truth: Chronic suffering requires chronic grace.
 There’s no timeline for processing ongoing loss.
 Lament is a biblical practice, not a phase to outgrow.

 Why parents feel this: Everyone else has moved on with their lives.
+You may feel that acceptance or greater faith would’ve released the lump in your throat.
 Your struggle is still here, still present, still requiring daily navigation.
+That’s okay.
+Our Abba is present and patient.

 CATEGORY 2: Questions About Your Child